Tunnel of Love (Dire Straits song): Music videos

-Two music videos exist for the song, one depicting Mark Knopfler, John Illsley and Pick Withers performing on a blank set, intercut with imagery and actors, most notably the 'heroine' played by a young Leslie Ash relevant to the lyrics, the other featuring a larger band arrangement and telling the story of a couple escaping a group of soldiers who chase them from a funfair.
+Two music videos exist for the song, one directed by Lester Bookbinder, depicting Mark Knopfler, John Illsley and Pick Withers performing on a blank set, intercut with imagery and actors, most notably the "heroine" played by a young Leslie Ash relevant to the lyrics, the other featuring a larger band arrangement and telling the story of a couple escaping a group of soldiers who chase them from a funfair.

 Live performances

 In 1980s concerts, Dire Straits played the central theme of The Animals' "Don't Let Me Be Misunderstood" during an extended instrumental introduction to the song, as Knopfler talked about that group's hometown of Newcastle.
 Knopfler's outro solo has received numerous plaudits over the years:

-Mark Knopfler also sometimes played melody from chorus of "Stop!
+Knopfler also sometimes played melody from chorus of "Stop!
 In the Name of Love" by The Supremes, as an additional intro prior to the "Carousel Waltz" while performing this song live.